Kinematics of H I and O VI Absorbers: Insights into the Turbulence Driver of the Multiphase Circumgalactic Medium: Data Reduction and Analysis

-Our AGN sample contains 31 sightlines, all of which are selected to have existing high-quality FUSE spectra available and 26 of which have additional {\it HST} FUV spectra obtained using the Space Telescope Imaging Spectrograph \citep[STIS;][]{STIS} or the Cosmic Origins Spectrograph \citep[COS;][]{COS} to extend the wavelength coverage beyond $1187$ \AA.
-These FUV spectra are processed and co-added using custom software to optimize the signal-to-noise ratio (SN) and the wavelength calibration.
+Our AGN sample contains 31 sightlines, all of which are selected to have useful FUSE spectra and 26 of which have additional {\it HST} FUV spectra obtained using the Space Telescope Imaging Spectrograph \citep[STIS;][]{STIS} or the Cosmic Origins Spectrograph \citep[COS;][]{COS} to extend the wavelength coverage beyond $1187$ \AA.
+These FUV spectra are processed and co-added using custom software to optimize the signal-to-noise ratio (S/N) and the wavelength calibration (see Appendix).
+The median S/N of individual coadded FUSE, {\it HST}/COS, and STIS spectra is summarized in Table \ref{tab:agn}.
+The final combined FUSE spectra exhibit a median S/N of $\approx 6$ per resolution element, while the median S/N of all {\it HST} spectra is $\approx 20$.

-To summarize, all pipeline-reduced 1D spectra of individual exposures from the latest version of the FUSE calibration pipeline, {\tt CalFUSE} 3.2 \citep{CalFUSE} are retrieved from the Mikulski Archive for Space Telescopes (MAST) and co-added following the procedures described here.
-The FUSE detector has eight segments (i.e., LiF1A/1B/2A/2B, SiC1A/1B/2A/2B), covering a wavelength range from 900 to 1180 \AA.
-We coadd all useful exposures for individual segments first, where the potential wavelength offsets between different exposures are $\lesssim 5~\kms$ (see the corrections for individual exposures in \citealt{Wakker2006} using {\tt CalFUSE} 2.1.6 and 2.4).
-We noted that in most cases, segments 1ASIC and 2BSIC do not contribute signals to the coadded spectrum because of their low sensitivities, so these two segments are ignored in this study.
-In some extreme cases, only segments 2ALIF and 2BLIF are useful.

-Between segments, there are notable wavelength calibration discrepancies, which can be as large as $20-30~\kms$ in some cases.
-Therefore, additional alignment between segments is necessary before combining different segments.
-Following previous studies (e.g., \citealt{Wakker2006}), all useful segments are aligned between each other using low ionization state transitions, including \ion{N}{1}, \ion{O}{1}, \ion{Ar}{1}, \ion{Si}{2}, and \ion{Fe}{2} from the Milky Way (MW).
-The absolute wavelength is calibrated by matching low-ionization absorption species with MW \ion{H}{1} 21 cm emission line obtained from the Leiden/Argentine/Bonn (LAB) Survey of Galactic \ion{H}{1} \citep{LAB_HI}.
-This exercise improves the accuracy of wavelength calibration in the coadded spectrum to within $\pm 5~ \kms$.

-For the 26 sightlines with {\it HST} FUV spectra, a similar set of procedures is performed to obtain a final combined spectrum per sightline.
-COS spectra share a wavelength calibration issue similar to that of FUSE \citep[e.g.,][]{Wakker2015}.
-Following the steps described in \citet{Chen2018}, individual exposures are corrected for wavelength offsets before being combined for optimal SN.
-In contrast, STIS spectra do not show any detectable wavelength offset between spectral orders, and individual orders from individual exposures are co-added to form a final combined spectrum per sightline.
-The median SN of individual coadded FUSE, {\it HST}/COS, and STIS spectra is summarized in Table \ref{tab:agn}.
-The final combined FUSE spectra exhibit a median SN of $\approx 6$ per resolution element, while the median SN of all {\it HST} spectra is $\approx 20$.